kopax/spring-data-mybatis-testing/README.md

 ## How to extend xml with custom mappers

-__Mybatis commit version : f22774e__ (approx 1.0.8.SNAPSHOT, after this commit spring-data-mybatis is corrupt)
+__spring-data-mybatis : f22774e__ (approx 1.0.8.SNAPSHOT, after this commit spring-data-mybatis is corrupt)

 Ticket https://github.com/hatunet/spring-data-mybatis/issues/88